saiftynet/Term-Graille/README.md

 Version 0.06

+## Importing images

+Graille does not the resolution for fancy graphics.
+Having said that, images converted into mono with appropriate dithering can be surpisingly recognisable at the low resolution oferred.
+The `convert2grl.pl` script in the examples folder uses Image Magick to perform the transromation down to a Graille canvas's resolutions
+, and plotted on to the canvas pixel by pixel.
+Graille offers the option to import or export `.grl` files

 ## Animation Demo

-The animation demo uses Image::Magick to convert a folder of frames into monochrome images, which are then conveetrd to bitmap plots on a canvas.
+The animation demo uses Image::Magick to convert a folder of frames into monochrome images, which are then converted to bitmap plots on a canvas.
 These bitmap plots are displayed sequentially creating an animation.

 This is an animation derived from a sprite sheet at [Adobe stock photos](https://stock.adobe.com/uk/images/cheetah-run-cycle-animation-sprite-sheet-silhouette-animation-frames-running-chasing/183196184) which do a 30 day free trial.